simonemberton/Introduction_to_Creative_Coding/Week_05/README.md

 *"Every girl deserves to take part in creating the technology that will change our world, and change who runs it."*

 In your sketch.js, create an array that can be accessed globally within the sketch.
-Work out wehere this here needs to go?
+Work out where this here needs to go?

 Add the quote, with each word as a separate element.